 For other Parent Easy Guides including ‘Thinking separation?’, ‘Family break-up’, ‘Family violence’ and ‘Families that work well’

 All Australians - For parenting information

-This topic was developed by Parenting SA - A partnership between the Department for Education and Child Development and the Women’s and Children’s Health Network South Australia.
+This topic was developed by Parenting SA - A partnership between the Department for Education and the Women’s and Children’s Health Network South Australia.
 Parent Easy Guide Blended families

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).